 Mean score of companies in the Retail Trade Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Fast Retailing Co., headquartered in Japan, reported total greenhouse gas emissions of approximately 5,250,804,000 kg CO2e.
-This includes Scope 1 emissions of about 8,760,000 kg CO2e, Scope 2 emissions of approximately 43,154,000 kg CO2e (market-based), and a significant 5,198,891,000 kg CO2e from Scope 3 emissions.
-The latter category encompasses various sources, with purchased goods and services contributing around 3,630,293,000 kg CO2e.
-Fast Retailing has set ambitious climate commitments, aiming to reduce its absolute Scope 1 and 2 emissions by 90% by FY2030, using FY2019 as the baseline.
-Additionally, the company plans to cut Scope 3 emissions from purchased goods and services by 20% within the same timeframe.
-To support these goals, Fast Retailing is committed to achieving 100% renewable electricity sourcing by FY2030.
-The company is also on track to meet its long-term objective of net zero greenhouse gas emissions by 2050, with interim targets that include a 90% reduction in emissions from its stores and main offices and a 20% reduction in emissions from the manufacturing of raw materials, fabric, and garments for its UNIQLO and GU products by FY2030.
+In 2024, Fast Retailing Co., Ltd. reported total greenhouse gas emissions of approximately 5,250,804,000 kg CO2e.
+This includes Scope 1 emissions of about 8,760,000 kg CO2e, Scope 2 emissions of approximately 43,154,000 kg CO2e (market-based), and a significant Scope 3 contribution of about 5,198,891,000 kg CO2e.
+The Scope 3 emissions breakdown reveals major sources such as purchased goods and services (approximately 3,630,293,000 kg CO2e) and end-of-life treatment of sold products (approximately 759,664,000 kg CO2e).
+Fast Retailing has set ambitious climate commitments, aiming to reduce absolute Scope 1 and Scope 2 emissions by 90% by FY2030, using FY2019 as the baseline.
+Additionally, the company plans to cut Scope 3 emissions from purchased goods and services by 30% over the same period.
+These targets are aligned with the Science Based Targets initiative (SBTi) and reflect a commitment to achieving net zero greenhouse gas emissions by 2050.
+The company is also focused on renewable energy, committing to 100% sourcing of renewable electricity by FY2030.
+Fast Retailing's proactive approach to climate action underscores its dedication to sustainability within the retail sector, particularly in Japan, where it is headquartered.

 Access structured emissions data, company-specific emission factors, and source documents